• About Us

 I still have a lot of questions about how the game will play out.
 There seems to be more of a focus on the story here, with cutscenes at the beginning and end of the missions I played.
 This isn't The Last of Us by any stretch of the imagination, and everything is action-oriented, but what I played is very promising.

-I have a few minor criticisms about certain elements of the game while playing.
-For example, due to the focus on shield mechanics, there's no option to have a centered weapon in the classic Doom style.
-There's also no crosshair, which is what I prefer.
-The soundtrack also doesn't seem to reach the same intensity as Doom and Doom Eternal, with individual tracks that are quite good and don't seem to have as much impact while playing.
+I have some minor criticisms about certain elements of the game while playing.
+For example, due to the focus on shield mechanics, there is no option to have a weapon centered on the classic Doom styleThere's also no real focus, which is what I prefer.
+The soundtrack also doesn't seem to reach the same intensity as Doom and Doom Eternal, with individual tracks that are quite good and don't seem to have much impact while you're playing.

 nitpicks - full red overlay at low health, and brightly colored enemy projectiles